 Must Have WordPress Plugins

-This is best and complete SEO solution for your blog and is better than most of the paid plugins available there in the market.
+This is the best and complete SEO solution for your blog and is better than most of the paid plugins available there in the market.
 It also supersedes the All in one SEO pack which we had earlier mentioned both in the list of features as well as ease of use.
 It allows you to add titles, meta description, keywords to each page and post of your blog.
-The main feature however is the in-built sitemap along with a checklist of to-do items it mentions which ensures the best optimization.
-WordPress SEO by Yoast has the feature of breadcrumbs which shows locational breadcrumbs in each page and post of your blog which helps the visitor to easily navigate the site.
+The main feature, however, is the in-built sitemap along with a checklist of to-do items it mentions which ensures the best optimization.
+Yoast SEO has the feature of breadcrumbs which shows locational breadcrumbs in each page and post of your blog which helps the visitor to easily navigate the site.
 Another added benefit is that it gets your blog to show these breadcrumbs in search results.
 (See Also: Most Popular and Useful SEO Plugins for WordPress SEO.)

 W3 Total Cache is the fastest and most complete WordPress performance plugin.
 It dramatically improves the speed as well as the overall user experience of your site.
 It can add browser, page, object and database caching as well as minifying the images and a Content Delivery Network (CDN).
 It also decreases the total site loading time and reduces the resource consumption.
 (See Also: Step by Step Guide to Install and Configure W3 Total Cache.)